bbaserdem/bbaserdem.github.io/_posts/2020-07-11-Hello-World.md

 However, my distro hopping days have ended on Arch Linux;
 as I find it the most convenient and the easiest to run out of all Linux distros.
-(I am not implying Arch is a good OS for someone outside the community.
+I am not implying Arch is a good OS for someone outside the community.
-But once you get an idea how Linux bases OS's work, Arch is definitely the easiest and the most comfortable to use.)
+But once you get an idea how Linux bases OS's work, they are all the same except the package manager.
+Arch is definitely the easiest and the most comfortable to use.

-I have a good OS thing going on with Arch, and I plan, in this blog, on documenting how I use Arch almost as my personal meta distro.
+I have a good OS thing going on with Arch, and I plan, in this blog, on documenting how I use Arch almost as my personal meta distro, along with my general workflow.

 Anyways, I hope you enjoy the content to come.